swe-d3n/study-planner/README.md

 # Study Planner - Desktop App

-An app partly vibecoded to keep track of upcoming tasks and study time
+An app to keep track of upcoming tasks and study time

 ---